Donate Contact

 In addition to the trainings that CANFIT provides, here is a list of other PA Trainings that are available to after school and community staff and providers.

-• Do NOT use physical activity as punishment or reward.
-This can cause youth to form negative associations with physical activity and be less inclined to participate.
+- Try not to use physical activity as punishment or reward, which can cause youth to form negative associations with physical activity and be less inclined to participate.

 Emphasize Health at Every Size